Real Estate Professional Status

 Achieving Real Estate Professional status offers substantive tax benefits, particularly for those with significant rental losses.
 However, the IRS criteria are strict, and the onus is on the taxpayer to prove eligibility.

-It’s highly advisable for anyone considering claiming REP status to consult with a tax professional to ensure compliance with IRS requirements and to optimize the associated tax benefits.
+It’s highly advisable for anyone considering claiming Real Estate Professional status to consult with a tax professional to ensure compliance with IRS requirements and to optimize the associated tax benefits.
 If you have more questions, feel free to give me a call to discuss.